 Municipal Solid Waste compost refers to using microorganism activity to decompose the perishable organic matters in Municipal Solid Waste, transforming them into organic fertilizers that are rich in organic material, nitrogen, phosphorus, kalium and other nutrient elements, making Municipal Solid Waste achieve the virtuous circle of coming from nature and then returning to nature.
-Municipal Solid Waste, as the recoverable resource, are applied into farmland environment as fertilizer after treatment via composting technology, which can not only absorb municipal waste and improve urban environment, but also create good ecological benefits and economic benefits for farmland environment.
+Municipal Solid Waste, as the recoverable resource, are applied into farmland environment as fertilizer after treatment via composting technology (click to see municipal organic waste composting method), which can not only absorb municipal waste and improve urban environment, but also create good ecological benefits and economic benefits for farmland environment.

 Municipal Refuse Compost Plays a Part in Soil Improvement Effect